-My sister and I were always close growing up — still are (don’t even ask about our pointless, drawn-out overanalyzing conversations concerning AMC’s “The Walking Dead” season finale recently — I can’t… I just can’t… Rick!?!).
+My sister and I were always close growing up — still are (don’t even ask about our pointless, drawn-out overanalyzing conversations concerning AMC’s “The Walking Dead”… I can’t).
 As kids, we dressed alike and performed at church events together (anyone know that song “Sisters” from White Christmas? that was us).
 We each got married within months of each other.
 We were once pregnant at the exact same time.
 The funny freak list goes on…

 But, as similar as my girls are with their likes and onstage activities I’ve been trying to accomplish something very specific lately: I’m trying not to compare them to each other.
 It’s hard since they’re so damn close in age (16 months, ladies and gentlemen).
 But, they are different people and I remind myself to pay attention to each of their fortes and needs and act accordingly.
 LadyP is a bit shy, LilMiss is a ball-buster.
 LadyP rocks at putting together crazy complicated puzzles, LilMiss would rather roll herself up in her fuzzy blanket and just laugh until someone comes to tickle her.
 LadyP eats veggies like no big deal, LilMiss won’t touch ’em and makes a big production about removing them from her plate immediately (I’m working on it, Dr. Tanya).
 And as tempting as it is for me to scream “Why can’t you just eat veggies like your big sister does!?!?!” at dinner every night — I refrain.
 Because they’re two different people.

-Besides not comparing, a few other random methods I tend to implement at home for the sake of building their friendship:
+A few other random methods I do at home for the sake of building their friendship: